kazuki143/Machine-Learning-Driven-Optimization-of-Output-Force-in-Photo--Actuated-Organic-Crystals/README.md

 These files contain the machine learning scripts used in "Machine Learning-Driven Optimization of Output Force in Photo-Actuated Organic Crystals".
 I have uploaded files used for LASSO regression and Bayesian optimization.

-In LASSO_regression folder, there are two files.
-`LASSO_regression.ipynb`: File for data loading, pre-processing and LASSO regression `Young's_modulus_dataset.xlsx`: Dataset for LASSO regression (This file is the same as "Supplementary Data.xlsx" in "Machine Learning-Driven Optimization of Output Force in Photo-Actuated Organic Crystals".)
+In LASSO_regression folder, there are two files.\n `LASSO_regression.ipynb`: File for data loading, pre-processing and LASSO regression\n `Young's_modulus_dataset.xlsx`: Dataset for LASSO regression (This file is the same as "Supplementary Data.xlsx" in "Machine Learning-Driven Optimization of Output Force in Photo-Actuated Organic Crystals".)

 In Bayesian_optimization folder, there are several files.